carjed/doomsayer/docs/usage.md

 In some cases it may be necessary (or desired) to run *Doomsayer* with samples pooled together in some way.
 For example, if samples were sequenced on different dates and we want to explicitly look for batch effects, we can supply a file containing sample IDs in the `ID` column and the sequencing date in the `DATE`.
 If the `--groupvar DATE` option is used, *Doomsayer* will pool samples by the value present in the `DATE` column rather than the `ID` column.

 Note that the `--samplefile` option will operate as above--only samples present in this file will be considered when generating the mutation spectra matrix.

+#### Impute missing genotypes

+`--impute`

+By default, when using VCF mode, samples with missing genotypes (i.e., "./.") are coded as a 0, and the mutation spectra matrix does not get incremented for those samples.
+The `--impute` option forces any missing genotypes to be set to the average allele frequency of the non-missing samples.
+For example, for a given site, if there are 11 samples in the VCF file with one sample missing a genotype, 5 samples homozygous for the reference allele and 5 heterozygous, this option will impute the alternative allele frequency for the missing sample as 0.5.
+Users should exercise caution when using this option, as assumptions about the allele frequency across samples may not be valid for VCF files containing individuals from heterogeneous ancestries.

 ### MAF mode